 Simple English definitions for legal terms

-Read a random definition: trading partnership
+Read a random definition: substitution-of-judgment doctrine

 Term: Tacit Prorogation